-- Reading at least 4 times a week and recording on 'Boom Reader' - 🖶 Learning all times tables using Times Tables Rockstars. - A spelling list will be provided each week on a specific day and tested on the following week
+- 🖶 Reading at least 4 times a week and recording in a home school reading log. - 🖶 Learning all times tables using Times Tables Rockstars. - A spelling list will be provided each week on a specific day and tested on the following week